vtex/faststore/docs/styling.md

     ```

 4. Define styles inside the `src/@vtex/gatsby-plugin-theme-ui/index.js` file.

+>ℹ️ *Check the name of the variants inside the component's `.tsx` source file.
+Then, pass the variants as props with the desired styles.*

 5. Save your changes.
 6. Run `gatsby deploy` to start a development server and check your changes live at `http://localhost:8000/`.